truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddStorjCloudSyncTask.md

    If you want to use the SCALE option to [add new buckets](#creating-a-storj-cloud-sync-task) in SCALE, set Storj **Access Permissions** and **Access Buckets** to **All**.
    {{< /hint >}}

-4. Select an **Access Expiration Date** if you want to set the duration or length of time to allow this credential to exist .
+4. Select an **Access Expiration Date** if you want to set the duration or length of time to allow this credential to exist.
-   You can select a preset period, use the calendar to set the duration, or select **No expiration**.
+   You can select a preset period, use the calendar to set the duration or select **No expiration**.
    Click **Next** to open the **Access Encryption** window.

    ![StorjCreateAccessSelectDuration](/images/SCALE/DataProtection/StorjCreateAccessSelectDuration.png "Storj Create Access Select Duration")